bathshebafarrow/MIND-Cloud/backend/readme.md

 # BACKEND

-The backend provides an API for performing database CRUD functions.
+The backend service is built using the FastAPI web framework.
+It provides the API for this application.
+It interacts with the PostgreSQL database to perform basic CRUD functions.

-The backend is based on the FastAPI web framework.
+## API Documentation

+FastAPI automatically generates swagger docs.
+To view the API documentation when running this application locally, go to the following URL in a web browser: `http://localhost:8000/docs`